 Introduction

-The UPU recognizes the impact that individual leadership can have in the promotion of security programmes throughout the world, often delivered at the expense of a UPU member country’s time and resources.
-The Director General of the UPU International Bureau and the Chairman of the Postal Security Group (PSG) wish to formally acknowledge the efforts, experience base and exceptional initiative of the leaders in this sector who spearhead security initiatives for the postal community as a whole.
+The UPU recognizes the impact that individual leadership can have in the promotion of security programmes throughout the world, often requiring time and resources from a UPU member country.
+The Director General of the UPU International Bureau and the Chair of the Postal Security Group (PSG) wish to formally acknowledge the efforts, experience and exceptional initiative of leaders in this sector, who spearhead security initiatives for the postal community as a whole.

 Criteria for nomination Application form Judging panel ethics and guidelines